-- You are reminded of the need to show respect to the Match Officials at all times. - Match Officials may report incidents where two or more players of one Club surround a Match Official in a confrontational manner and this may lead to a disciplinary charge. - Your Club will be liable to receive a significant fine in the event of an accepted or proven charge and for repeat offences, the sanctions become considerably greater.
+- Match Officials must report incidents where two or more players of one Club surround them in a potentially confrontational manner. - Your Club will be liable to receive potentially significant fines in the event of an accepted or proven charge.
+For repeat offences, the sanctions become considerably greater.